kennedybg/kennedybg/README.md

 # 💫 About Me:
-I'm currently studying mode Javascript and Golang
+I'm currently studying Javascript and Golang

 ## 🌐 Socials: